Woman to Woman (campaign): Election results

-The campaign was not very successful as the Conservatives held many of their marginal seats, constituencies that the bus visited saw an increased majority Bedford, Elmet and Rothwell, Stevenage and Stockton South, but Labour did take many seats from the Liberal Democrats like Birmingham Yardley and Cambridge.
-Despite this, the voter turnout was 1% higher than 2010, and the overall number of female Labour MPs increased from 81 to 99.
+The campaign was not very successful as the Conservatives held many of their marginal seats.
+Constituencies that the bus visited which saw an increased Conservative majority included Bedford, Elmet and Rothwell, Stevenage and Stockton South, but Labour did take many seats from the Liberal Democrats such as Birmingham Yardley and Cambridge.
+Despite this, the voter turnout was 1 per cent higher than 2010, and the overall number of female Labour MPs increased from 81 to 99.

 Reception

 The campaign was mocked as "patronising" by journalists Sophy Ridge and Julia Hartley-Brewer.
 Former Conservative MP Edwina Currie also criticised the campaign.
-Ella Whelan wrote in Spiked, that the "Barbie bus" was sexist and patronizing.
+Ella Whelan wrote in Spiked that the "Barbie bus" was sexist and patronizing.
 Deputy Prime Minister Nick Clegg also mocked the vehicle as a "Barbie bus" and Conservative MP Caroline Dinenage mockingly said "the wheels have come off the Labour bus".
-The bus was mocked by the Labour-supporting newspaper The Daily Mirror by Fleet Street Fox.
-The pink bus also spurred online memes, with one referencing the character Elle Woods from Legally Blonde.
+The bus was mocked by the Labour-supporting newspaper Daily Mirror by Fleet Street Fox.
+The pink bus also spurred online memes, with one referencing the character Elle Woods from the film Legally Blonde.
+The campaign was covered comedically on Last Week Tonight with John Oliver.

 Harman defended the campaign saying, "it's an eye-catching colour.
 It's identifiable".
 She also said regarding the colour that the party wanted it to "look conspicuous and therefore a white van was not going to do the job".